Katrina Voysey Registered MBACP

 Other areas of counselling I deal with

-I practice counselling in a room at my home.
-There is ample free parking, or I am a five minute walk from Chipstead railway station.
-Chipstead railway station is on the Tattenham corner line from Purley and East Croydon.
+I practice counselling in two locations.
+One is an upstairs room.
+There is ample free parking, or I am a five minute walk from Chipstead railway station and a bus stop.

 Pre-crawling babies are welcome to attend sessions.
 It allows psychotherapy and counselling to be more accessible to new mothers or to couples.
 I have experience of this working well.
 For more information, see my website FAQ section http://www.katrinavoysey.com/page/page/4442204.htm